 As part of Holy Cross’ Summer Research in the Humanities, Social Sciences, and Fine Arts, students can apply to do summer research on a philosophical topic with a philosophy professor.
 Contact the director of the program, Anthony Cashman.

 The philosophy major (which requires 10 courses) makes an excellent second major.
 Almost half of current philosophy majors are in fact double majors.
-You can work with your philosophy advisor to tailor your philosophy electives to compliment your other major (e.g., economics, psychology, political science, the natural sciences and mathematics, literature, or the arts, etc.).
+You can work with your philosophy advisor to tailor your philosophy electives to complement your other major (e.g., economics, psychology, political science, the natural sciences and mathematics, literature, or the arts, etc.).

 The philosophy department awards two prizes each year, one specifically for junior philosophy majors, the other for the best philosophy paper written by any student, major or non-major, each submitted in early April.
-Deadline for 2018 is Monday, April 2.

 The Strain Gold Medal is awarded annually “for the best essay submitted during the academic year, by any student, on a subject taken from the field of Philosophy.”
 Essays should be at least 3,000 words in length, submitted pseudonymously.
 Winners are notified by the Provost’s Office.
 For information contact the administrative assistant or chair of the philosophy department.